graysurf/zsh-kit/docs/git-scope.md

 git-scope
 ```

 Displays a full tree of files currently under version control.
+You can pass optional path prefixes or use `-p` to print file contents.

 ---